Judge acquits Sen. Menendez on some charges

-(CNN)A federal judge has acquitted New Jersey Sen. Bob Menendez and his friend Salomon Melgen, of several charges, according to a new order filed Wednesday.
+(CNN)A federal judge has acquitted New Jersey Sen. Bob Menendez and his friend Salomon Melgen of several charges, according to a new order filed Wednesday.

 The order from Judge William Walls comes days after the Justice Department announced that it would retry its case against Menendez.
 The original trial, which took place in the fall of 2017, ended after the jury failed to reach a unanimous verdict on any of the 18 counts in the case.